a-lismanto/oDot/README.md

 # oDot
-Simple app to view list of heroes in Dota.
+Simple app to view list of heroes in Dota 2, with API provided by [opendota](https://www.opendota.com/)

 ## Instalation